mariusherzog/dicom/README.md

    std::cout << ec.what();
 }
 ```
 The first line creates an upperlayer SCP which will be used by the DIMSE PM to communicate over the network.
-The second line an instance of the DIMSE PM is created, taking the upperlayer-object, a list of SOP classes with their supported transfer syntax UIDs, and the dictionary as arguments.
+In the second one an instance of the DIMSE PM is created, taking the upperlayer-object, a list of SOP classes with their supported transfer syntax UIDs, and the dictionary as arguments.
+The member function call run() instructs the upper layer to wait for and handle incoming connections.

 ## Dependencies